 Is Azure Synapse an ETL tool?

-Azure Synapse Analytics is much more than just an ETL tool; it is a unified analytics service combining big data and data warehousing.
-It houses the following:
+Azure Synapse Analytics is more than an ETL tool; it’s a unified analytics service that combines big data and data warehousing.
+It offers data integration through data flows and supports big data analytics using Apache Spark for processing and analysis.

 Amulya combines her passion for data science with her interest in writing on various topics related to data, software architecture, and integration.
 She excels in leveraging advanced data analytics, ETL processes, and machine learning algorithms to provide insightful and comprehensive content.
 Amulya’s unique ability to transform complex data into actionable insights sets her apart, driving innovation and understanding in the tech community.